Deeds (Instruments of Conveyance)

 Martin Luther King Blvd., Madison WI 53703.
 The recording fee is $30.00 per document.

-An Electronic Transfer return receipt must accompany a deed for it to be recorded in the office of the Register of Deeds.
+An Electronic Transfer return receipt must accompany most documents for it to be recorded in the office of the Register of Deeds.

 The Transfer Return must be filled out entirely, the fee to be paid (if any) calculated and the recording fee must accompany the deed when you submit it for recording.